New Jersey Landscape Makeover Program

 The New Jersey Landscape Makeover Program provides homeowners, municipalities, and farmers with expert advice and financial assistance to create rain gardens and other “green infrastructure” projects that capture polluted stormwater and prevent it from entering our lakes, rivers, and bays.

 We host a series of rain garden design workshops and offer free technical advice and funding for homeowners and municipalities.
-Farm owners will also be eligible for grants to implement stormwater best management practices.
-Qualifying homeowners are residents of the following areas:
+Qualifying homeowners are residents living on or near lakes in the New Jersey Highlands and Pinelands in the following areas:

 Pemberton, Morristown, Hanover Twp., Mt.
 Olive, Stanhope Twp., Hopatcong Borough, Netcong Borough, Roxbury Township, Egg Harbor City, Hammonton, and Winslow.
-These areas are eligible for grants with our current 2025 grant funding.
+These areas are eligible for grants only through the end of 2025.

 If you live in a different area, we may have grants available for your area in the future.
 Sign up for our email list below to stay updated on new opportunities.
 We are consistently seeking and applying for new funding opportunities to offer this program to more locations.